Blaisedepauw/ada-website/datastory.md

 >As we can imagine, over time, film genres have traveled across the globe, and countries have influenced one another.
 That’s why today, everyone rushes to see the latest Avengers movie, and nobody cares about specialized cinema anymore.

 **Professor:**
 >Well, you’re not entirely wrong, but you’re not completely correct either.
 To understand the evolution of film genres, I propose we first analyze the most popular genres throughout history.
 To do this, I’ll use my film database and count the number of films produced by genre.
 Of course, some films belong to multiple genres, so we’ll count each film once per genre.
-Look at the following histogram—what do you notice?
+Look at the following histogram, what do you notice?

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include most_common_genres.html %}